fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 I decided have large overlay of search windows around the expected car position to improve the signal / error ratio.
 The more hit are stored in the heat map, the less false detections occure.
 For sure this costs computation power, but as I kept the search area  small, the performance is still good.

 To improve the computation performance of the process chain, I implemented a  method `searchWindowsOptimized()` in the module `featureDetection.py`.
 It creates only once the hog features for the image and extracts the features for a window by searching for the proper subset.
-The results have been different than to the calculation of th ehog features for each window as the hog calculation consists out of these steps:
+The results have been different then to the calculation of the hog features for each window, as the hog calculation consists out of these steps:

 *  (optional) global image normalisation
 *  computing the gradient image in x and y